h5law/h5law.github.io/posts/intro.md

 ## From Prison to Programming: A Journey from Chaos to Code

 So I used to sell crack and heroin.
-I will be honest, in retrospect I didn't enter that lifestyle by choice but none the less - I learned to loved it.
+I will be honest, in retrospect I didn't enter that lifestyle by choice but none the less - it ended up consuming me.
-Maybe it was because of the money, the freedom, the risk, the power and respect, but what I really think I loved about the lifestyle was I was good at it.
+Maybe it was because of the money, the freedom, the risk, the power and respect, but what I really think I gravitated towards in the lifestyle was that I was good at it.
 Now a completely useless skill but I was good at what I did.
 Earlier in my life I was living on the streets and got taken in - groomed essentially, by a dealer, who became my mentor (and boss).
 Coincidentally he, "Irish Gary" was also the most terrifying man I have ever met in my life - coming from someone who sold crack and heroin, lived on the streets, been to prison and even a few mental hospitals; that is really saying something.
 It was he who taught me how to sell; how to avoid the police (which didn't work forever); how to hide things; how to check if you're being followed and all these skills that I really excelled at picking up and implementing.
 He found me while I was living on a pile of cardboard boxes in a sleeping bag in a carpark.
 Each morning a security guard would come kick me and some other homeless people out, each night we would make our way back in for some shelter at least.
+Yet, he gave me somewhere to stay and all I had to do was work for him.
+A simple decision.

 I had started taking drugs at 14 mostly smoking weed, which lead to self medicating my, at the time undiagnosed, bipolor disorder with boatloads of